percona/everest-doc/docs/upgrade_operators.md

 ## Example

-In the following scenario, we have up upgrade the MySQL operator:
+In the following scenario, we have up upgrade the PXC operator:

 1. Check if there are any pending **Actions**.